hsampaio15/discord-bot/README.md

     };

 Note that nothing changes - you still use `getString()` to get the choice value.
 The only difference is that in this case, you can be sure it's one of only three possible values.

+## 7 - Slash command permissions

+Slash commands have their own permissions systems.
+This system allows you to se the default level of permissions required for a user to execute a command when it is first deployed or your bot is added to a new server.

+These are defaults only and can be altered by guild admins, allowing them to configure access however best suits their moderation and server roles.
+Your code should not try to enforce its own permission management, as this can result in a conflict between the server-configured permissions and your bot's code.

+For a ban command, a sensible default is to ensure that users already have the Discord permission `BanMembers` in order to use it.
+Likewise, for a kick command, we can allow memebers with the `KickMembers` premission to execute the command.

+> [!TIP]
+> You can require the user to hvae all of multiple permissions by merging them with the `|` bitwise OR operators (for example `PremissionFlagsBits.BanMembers | PermissionFlagsBits.KickMembers`)

+### DM permission

+By default, globally deployed commands are also availabe for use in DMs.
+You can use [`SlashCommandBuilder#setDMPermission()`](https://discord.js.org/docs/packages/builders/1.7.0/SlashCommandBuilder:Class#setDMPermission) to disable this behaviour.
+Commands deployed to specific guilds are not available in DMs.

+It doesn't make much sense for the `ban` command to be available in DMs, so you can add `setDMPermission(false)` to the builder to remove it.